 Eg â€œI hear what you say and I believe thatâ€¦..â€

 â€œI recognise that you are upset, what do you need to have happenâ€¦?â€

 â€œI feel that the time is right to make this changeâ€

-â€œI am confident that when we have covered of the agenda items we will have an agreementâ€
+â€œI am confident that when we have covered the agenda items we will have an agreementâ€

-The Aggressive style gets results in the short term, and breeds an atmosphere of â€œsubmission under duressâ€.
-In leadership styles this styles certainly has an impact, often delivering above budget results and leaving a beaten and demoralised staff behind to be inherited by the nest leader.
+The Aggressive style gets results in the short term and breeds an atmosphere of â€œsubmission under duressâ€.
+In leadership styles this style certainly has an impact, often delivering above-budget results and leaving a beaten and demoralized staff behind to be inherited by the next leader.

-The cost to an organisation of this leadership stye is usually not felt whilst the leaders is in position, except perhaps in staff turnover statistics, it is usually felt in subsequent years, after the person has moved on.
+The cost to an organization of this leadership style is usually not felt whilst the leader is in position, except perhaps in staff turnover statistics, it is usually felt in subsequent years, after the person has moved on.